Faruqt/employee-management-system/README.md

-# Employee Management System Mono Repo
+# EMPLOYEE MANAGEMENT SYSTEM MONO REPO

 This is a mono repository for the Employee Management System project.
 It includes the following components: